Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 J

-Jumbo Loan — A mortgage that exceeds conforming loan limits set by Fannie Mae and Freddie Mac.
+Jumbo Mortgage — A mortgage that exceeds conforming loan limits set by Fannie Mae and Freddie Mac.

 Junior Lien — A second mortgage or subordinate loan behind the primary mortgage.